 "Yahoo reported in June 2011 that Flickr had a total of 51 million registered members and 80 million unique visitors.
 In August 2011 the site reported that it was hosting more than 6 billion images and this number continues to grow steadily according to reporting sources."
 (Wikipedia article on Flickr, accessed 03-23-2012).

-While a student at Harvard Mark Zuckerberg founded Thefacebook.com.
+On February 4, 2004, while a student at Harvard, Mark Zuckerberg founded Thefacebook.com.

 The name of the site was later simplified to Facebook.
 Membership was initially limited to Harvard students. but then expanded to other colleges in the Ivy League.
 Facebook expanded further to include any university student, then high school students, and, finally, to anyone aged 13 and over.